 If you’re still searching for specific dates to visit Spain, you may want to determine whether your vacation will fall on a public holiday.
 This can greatly diminish the number of attractions or points of interest you see, so it’s important information to know about visiting Spain.
 Check the Spain National Holidays for more information here.

 Once you’ve read our Spain important information and all about Spain with kids, look up what to do.
 From Madrid to Seville, Barcelona, or Mallorca, this beautiful country offers something for everyone.
 Families who want to soak up Spanish culture and history will love the chic cosmopolitan city of Madrid, home to the Reina Sofia Museum, El Prado, and plenty of famous attractions such as Plaza Mayor.
 Madrid also offers the very fun Parque Warner Madrid!

 Meanwhile, travelers who want a more traditional Spanish experience may prefer the county’s southern region, Andalucia.
 Cities such as Seville, Malaga, Granada, and Cadiz offer glimpses at thousand-year-old Moorish architecture, traditional Flamenco dancing, and delicious tapas.

 Companies such as Viator or GetYourGuide offer various tours in Barcelona, Madrid, and all over Spain with a flexible cancellation policy and a book now, pay later option.
 These companies offer peace of mind for families if they have to cancel for any specific reason.
-If you like planning your family trip to Spain and have questions regarding your itinerary, things to do, etc, you can consult a service like Go Ask A Local.

 For more things to do in Spain with kids, check out our list of the Best Things To Do In Barcelona With Kids!